DWARKA TOURISM | TOURIST PLACES TO VISIT & TEMPLES IN DWARKA

-Earlier called as Mokshapuri, Kusahasthali and Dwarkavati, Dwarka has been mentioned in the ancient epic Mahabharata.
+Earlier called Mokshapuri, Kusahasthali, and Dwarkavati, Dwarka has been mentioned in the ancient epic Mahabharata.
 According to legend, the town is described as the capital of Lord Krishna.
 Lord Krishna killed cruel king Kansa at Mathura.
-To avenge Kansa's death Jarasandh, the father-in-law of Kansa, attacked Krishna's kingdom 17 times and in order to avoid further clashes Lord Krishna shifted his capital from Mathura to Dwarka, a city specifically created by Vishwakarma, the Hindu god of architecture on 12 yojanas (96 sq. km) of land that was blessed by the sea god.
+To avenge Kansa's death Jarasandh, the father-in-law of Kansa, attacked Krishna's kingdom 17 times and to avoid further clashes, Lord Krishna shifted his capital from Mathura to Dwarka, a city specifically created by Vishwakarma, the Hindu god of architecture on 12 yojanas (96 sq. km) of land that was blessed by the sea god.

-The present day Dwarka is a prominent pilgrimage site which boasts of several shrines.
+The present-day Dwarka is a prominent pilgrimage site that boasts of several shrines.
 Among the temples, the 2000-year-old Dwarkadhish temple is the most notable one and is also the location of Dwarka Peeth, also called Sharada Peeth, one of the four peeths established by Adi Shankaracharya.
-Nageshwar Jyotirlinga Temple, Gomti Ghat, Rukmani Devi Temple, Beyt Dwarka, Gopi Talav, Bhadkeshwar Mahadev Mandir and Swaminarayan Temple are some of the important pilgrimage places to visit in Dwarka.
-Besides its temples, the city is also popular for its beaches like Dwarka Beach, Shivrajpur Beach and Okhamadhi Beach.
+Nageshwar Jyotirlinga Temple, Gomti Ghat, Rukmani Devi Temple, Beyt Dwarka, Gopi Talav, Bhadkeshwar Mahadev Mandir, and Swaminarayan Temple are some of the important pilgrimage places to visit in Dwarka.
+Besides its temples, the city is also popular for its beaches like Dwarka Beach, Shivrajpur Beach, and Okhamadhi Beach.
 Scuba diving is the most popular activity for those who want to see the underwater remains of Dwarka.

-Being a holy town, Dwarka boasts of several accommodation options ranging from dharamshalas to guest houses, mid-range hotels and luxury hotels.
-All the hotels are located in close proximity to the Dwarkadheesh temple.
+Being a holy town, Dwarka boasts of several accommodation options ranging from dharamshalas to guest houses, mid-range hotels, and luxury hotels.
+All the hotels are located close to the Dwarkadheesh temple.
 The dining facilities in the Dwarka are varied in nature.
-Predominantly vegetarian in nature, the cuisine here is replete with all the goodies of the Gujarati kitchen.
+Predominantly vegetarian, the cuisine here is replete with all the goodies of the Gujarati kitchen.
 The special Gujarati Thali is a must among every tourist.